John Popadiuk: Lawsuit

 Customers who preordered games through Zidware filed legal action against Popadiuk in 2015 for being unable to honor his obligations stated in his contract.
 On February 14, 2017 there was an email sent out both by Popadiuk and Scott Goldberg claiming that all of the Magic Girl games were complete and ready to pickup or ship by the end of the month.

-On May 1, 2018, the court ruled that Popadiuk was responsible the 26 claims by the plaintiffs for failure to deliver.
+On May 1, 2018, the Circuit Court of Cook County ruled that Popadiuk was responsible the 26 claims by the plaintiffs for failure to deliver.
 Popadiuk had sued the buyers themselves for non-payment of future games in the amount of $100,002 and attempted to split it into 26 separate cases.
 The judge ruled this a waste of time and resources.